 Pension contributions are normally pegged to earnings because of the tax relief they attract.
-The rules state, however, that anyone – even a child – can contribute up to £3,600 a year into a pension even if they have no earnings at all.
-Even better, contributions still attract tax relief, meaning that the £3,600 contribution costs just £2,880.
+The rules state, however, that anyone – even a child – can contribute money into a pension even if they have no earnings at all.
+Even better, contributions still attract tax relief.

 Helping with school fees is an ideal way for grandparents to help out, and can even reduce inheritance tax if you use the “regular gifts out of income” exemption.
 Even if you don’t live for seven years after making the fee payments, as long as there is a commitment to pay fees on a regular basis the gifts will be IHT-free.

 Grandparents can also help with pocket money or picking up a regular expense, such as a mobile phone contract.
 But do be careful what you are signing up for.
 If the child decides to stream a television show on their smartphone during a foreign holiday, and runs up a bill for £1,000, it will be down to you to pay it as the account will be in your name.

 Read more about tax and gifting money to your children

 Many grandparents want to help out with their grandchildren’s student loan repayments, but you should be careful that you aren’t throwing money away.
 Student debt repayments are “income contingent” and work more like a tax on earnings than – say – the repayment of a mortgage, where overpayments can reduce the monthly bill.
 Moreover, if the student never earns enough for the debt to be paid in full, the remainder owing is written off after a certain period.